fabric8io/fabric8/bai/ReadMe.md

 * failure
 * redelivery

-Again an empty *$camelContextIDPattern* value will disable the exclusion of the events (which is particulary useful for overriding an existing value such as with Fuse Fabric Profiles).

-e.g. to exclude the create events in all bundles which begin with "foo" or "bar" for all CamelContext IDs then use:
+e.g. to exclude the create events in all bundles which begin with "foo" for all CamelContext IDs then use:

-    event.exclude.create.foo* = *
+    event.create.foo* = false

 #### Exclusing Exchanges via Predicates

 To filter individual exchanges from being audited you may wish to use a [Camel expression language](http://camel.apache.org/languages.html).

-    exchange.filter.$eventType.$language.$bundleIDPattern[/$camelContextIDPattern]] = expression
+    exchange.filter.$eventType.$language.$camelContextPattern = expression

 For example to use a header using xpath on 'my-bundle' only: